via-cs/sigtime/README.md

 # SigTime
 In this repo, there are three main directories:
 ```
-- backend: the backend control of the visualization interface.
+- backend: For the backend control of the visualization interface.
-- client: the frontend control of the visualization interface.
+- client: For the frontend control of the visualization interface.
-- ml-alg: the model training.
+- ml-alg: For the model training.
 ```

-## quick start
+## Quick Start
 **backend**
 Make sure `pixi` is installed (https://pixi.sh)

 ```